GM offers buyouts to most US salaried workers to trim costs

 The switch is requiring more research and development spending on both types of vehicles, as well as huge capital outlays for battery factories and updating assembly plants, as well as spending to get scarce metals needed for EVs.

-The cost cuts were announced when GM released fourth-quarter earnings in January, when Chief Financial Officer Paul Jacobson said it would be accomplished in part by filling only strategically important jobs vacated due to attrition.
+The $2 billion in cost cuts, announced with GM's fourth-quarter earnings, also are being made to prepare for any potential economic downturn or recession, Chief Financial Officer Paul Jacobson told an analyst conference in February.
+He also said the cost cuts would be accomplished in part by filling only strategically important jobs vacated due to attrition.

+Although GM's auto sales remain strong, the company is seeing prices for its vehicles starting to ease, he said.

+"We want to be cautious because we don't want to ignore the macro signs that are out there, because I don't want to be up here a year from now saying, ah, we missed it," Jacobson told the Wolfe Research conference.

 The company said Thursday that it also will cut costs by reducing the complexity of its vehicles and more sharing of components between both internal combustion and electric models.
 GM plans to cut discretionary spending companywide and focus on growth initiatives to make benefits come faster.